RangerMauve/hyper-sdk/README.md

 Emitted when a new peer has started replicating with the feed.

+Extension messages and metadate about the remote peer isn't ready yet.

+#### `feed.on('peer-open', peer)`

+Emitted when a new peer has fully connected and shared it's metadata.

+You should probably prefer this over peer-add.

 #### `feed.on('peer-remove', peer)`

 Emitted when a peer has stopped replicating with the feed.

+#### `feed.on('peer-ack', have)`

+Emitted when a peer has acknowledged that it loaded some of your data.

+Specify `ack: true` in the `corestoreOpts` to enable this.

+You can get the `have.start` and `have.end` fields to see which portions the peer loaded.
+Alternately `have.bitfield` will contain the bitfield of the blocks that got loaded.

 ## Potential WebRTC performance enhancement